All Products

 MAX_BY

-Numeric types are compared based on their numeric value.
-Non-numeric types are compared based on their dictionary sort order.
+Numeric types are compared by numeric value.
+Non-numeric types are compared by dictionary sort order.

-• If all values in column y are NULL, the function returns NULL.
+• Returns NULL if all values in y are NULL.

-• If the MAX_BY function finds multiple rows with the maximum value in column y, it returns the maximum value from the corresponding values in column x.
+• If multiple rows share the maximum y value, returns the maximum of the corresponding x values.

 DROP TABLE IF EXISTS test;